John H. Bunzel: Activism at Princeton

 Upon returning from the Army in 1946, Bunzel helped found the Princeton Liberal Union and was its first president.
 An unaffiliated student organization active from 1946 to 1951, the Liberal Union adopted a platform that embraced several progressive positions but foremost among them was opposition to racial and religious discrimination, a cause which they actively and effectively pursued within Princeton itself.
 Fulfilling Bunzel's goal, in the fall of 1949 the Liberal Union worked with NAACP president Walter White to send recruitment letters to over 500 historically black high schools encouraging students to apply to Princeton, after which three were accepted.

 John Bunzel ’46, whose education had been interrupted by his service in World War II, returned to campus in 1946 to finish his final two years of college.
 He later said his time in the Army had sparked a passion for civil rights.
 He led Princeton University students who shared Broderick’s commitments to form the Liberal Union in 1946 and served as its president until his graduation in 1948.

+San Jose State University Presidency

+From 1970 to 1978, Bunzel was the president of San Jose State University.
+During his administration, he appointed a greater number of women to prominent administrative positions than any other California State University.
+His initiatives included expanding the Moss Landing Marine Laboratories, and opening the Steinbeck Center and Nuclear Science Facility.
+Additionally, under his leadership, programs in Religious Studies, Jewish Studies, and Women’s Studies were established.